evanwill/_drafts/_notes/dualpythonnotebook.md

 ---
-title: Set up Jupyter Notebook with Py 2, 3, and R
+title: Setup Jupyter with Py 2, 3, and R
 layout: post
-tags: Python, R
+tags: [python, R]
 date: 2016-06-06
 ---

 [Jupyter Notebook](http://jupyter.org/) is a great tool for teaching code and exploratory, iterative coding.
 It was originally developed for Python, but it now supports a variety of [kernels](https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages).
 Notebook becomes even more useful with both Python 2 and 3 installed (in case you ever have to run some legacy code).
-And you may as well at R while your at it!
+And you may as well at R while you're at it!

 First, Jupyter and I suggest you install Python 3 via [Anaconda](https://www.continuum.io/downloads).
 Conda gives you a huge package of scientific Python libraries pre-installed (including Jupyter), plus some very handy management and virtual environment tools.
 Once you install Anaconda Python 3, you already have Jupyter with the IPython3 kernel.